 Taste: Chocolate Raisins, Maple Syrup, Treacle, Winter Spices… Nutmeg, Clove, Ginger… Ripe Berries and drying Oak.

-Value for Money: Whilst it appears pricier than its ancestor, I suspect the original Revival wouldn’t be far off this price now had it stuck around since 2015.
+Thoughts: Whilst it appears pricier than its ancestor, I suspect the original Revival wouldn’t be far off this price now had it stuck around since 2015.
 In any case, it’s a good enough dram to warrant the price.

-Although the almost identical labeling invites comparison with the original version, this new Revival is very much a different dram.
+Although the almost identical labelling invites comparison with the original version, this new Revival is very much a different dram.
 Still GlenDronach, still sherry dominated, but a unique and new experience all the same.
 Where the original was matured exclusively in Oloroso casks, we now have a combination of both Oloroso and Pedro Ximenez, which helps to add a little extra juiciness and treacle-like consistency.
-Quite simply, if this was the first ever release of a 15 year old GlenDronach, without the back story, it would be universally acclaimed.
+Quite simply, if this was the first ever release of a 15-year-old GlenDronach, without the back story, it would be universally acclaimed.
 For me, master blender Rachel Barrie and her team at the distillery have done the best possible job in bringing this wonderful malt back to the market, one can only hope that it sticks around permanently this time around.